HomeUS Coins1943-D Lincoln Copper Cent : A Collector's Guide

 Reverse:

 Brenner’s “Wheat Cent” reverse.
-Two sheaths of wheat wrap around the right and the left side of the coin.
+Two sheaves of wheat wrap around the right and the left side of the coin.
 At the top of the design, the motto E · PLURIBUS · UNUM wraps around the rim.
 The denomination ONE CENT is inscribed in large sans serif letters, with the bottom arm of each “E” extending beyond the arm at the top (the middle arm is recessed).
 Beneath the denomination, in the same font but a smaller type, is the legend UNITED STATES OF AMERICA.

 Edge: